Experiential Learning Depot

 These are the steps I take:

 • Distribute a copy of the digital Google Slides senior-year personal learning plan via Google Classroom to each student.
+This personal learning plan template is included in the senior experience resource, OR you can create your own.

-• As students work on their PLP's, I walk the room answering questions, checking in, helping them write their goals, etc.
+• As students work on their PLPs, I walk the room answering questions, checking in, helping them write their goals, etc.

 Step 3: Introducing 21st-Century Skills

-The senior experience resource includes this 21st-century skill-building portfolio.
+The senior project resource includes this 21st-century skill-building portfolio.
 I distribute this portfolio around the same time as the personal learning plan because building this portfolio is a long-term experience.
 Students build it over the course of the session.

 How I implement my 21st-century skills portfolio:

 • This 21st-century skill-building portfolio includes planning templates.
 So the first task is for students to identify skills they would like to build, ideally those that are relevant to their career interests, and develop a plan to build those skills.
-Students will build these skills through their career exploration project, their community action project, resume building experiences, and more.
+Students will build these skills through their career exploration project, their community action project, resume-building experiences, and more.

 Step 4: Career Exploration